 The effect of pulsed interference is more difficult to quantify and is strongly dependent on receivers/processor design and operation mode of radar systems.
 Several different forms of performance degradation can be inflicted by such desensitization.
 Assessing it will be an objective for analysis of interactions between specific radar types.
 In general, numerous features of radiodetermination radars can be expected to help suppress low-duty cycle pulsed interference, especially from a few isolated sources.

-[USA: Processing gain offers limited or no benefit against strong, structured interference such as CW signals or pulsed emissions with significant spectral overlap with the radar signal.
-Processing techniques are primarily designed and optimized to mitigate the effects of random noise, not deterministic or modulated interference signals.

-ATDI: To simplify, I propose again to take out CW Tx and Rx radars from the [Pulsed Interferences] new Recommendation.

-China: We agree with this observation.
-We propose to remove the “processing gains” from this report.]

 [TBD]

 3 Methods to develop the protection criteria for pulsed interferences